FormidableLabs/react-native-ama/website/docs/ama/config-file.md

 ---
 displayed_sidebar: docs
+pagination_next: 'usage'
+pagination_prev: 'getting-started'
 ---

-# Config file
+# Config File

-AMA comes with predefined rules and severity for the built-in components and hooks.
-Those rules have been created to improve the accessibility of those elements and should always be respected.
+**AMA** comes with predefined rules and severity levels for the built-in components and hooks.
+These rules have been created to improve the accessibility of each element and should always be respected.

 Customizing log levels can be done via the `ama.config.json` file to handle edge cases that are out of our control, and require breaking a rule or two.